Prevailing thermally-pulsing-asymptotic-giant branch stars in the near-infrared rest-frame spectra of distant quiescent galaxies: towards robust galaxy ages and masses: Results

-Age (mass-weighted, $t$, panel d), metallicity (panel e) and dust attenuation ($\rm A_{v}$, panel f) are degenerate parameters in spectral fitting.
-Figure~\ref{fig1:pars_compare} reveals systematic differences between the various SPS models.
-M13 models yields ages around $\sim$0.6 Gyr for about half of the galaxies, whereas BC03 and C09 models spread their ages up to $\sim$2.5 Gyr, well within the RGB-dominated era of stellar populations.
-To compensate for the young ages inferred by the M13 models, the fit resorts to reddening (to account for the blue side of the SED), which is generally higher in this case than in the other models (Panel f).
-By the same token, having converged to older, RGB-dominated ages, TP-AGB-light models require much lower reddening in order to match the blue side of the spectra.

-Notably, for over half of the sample, all SPS models yield super-solar metallicities, in many cases with $Z/Z_\odot>$1.5.
+Age (mass-weighted, $t$, panel d), metallicity (panel e), and dust attenuation ($\rm A_{v}$, panel f) are degenerate parameters in spectral fitting.
+Figure~\ref{fig2:pars_compare} reveals systematic differences between the various SPS models.
+M13 yields ages around $\sim$0.6 Gyr for about half of the galaxies, whereas BC03 and C09 models spread their ages up to $\sim$2.5 Gyr, well into the RGB-dominated epoch of stellar populations. { M13 generally yields higher best-fitting A$_{\rm v}$ values than BC03 and C09 (Figure~\ref{fig2:pars_compare}f), consistent with the younger ages inferred by M13.
+In contrast, TP-AGB-light models preferentially converge} to older, RGB-dominated { stellar populations with lower A$_{\rm v}$}. { Fixing A$_{\rm v}=$0 for all galaxies preserves the same relative trends in ages and stellar masses, demonstrating that these model-dependent differences are robust against the adopted dust attenuation (see Appendix~\ref{AppendixE.2}).} Notably, for over half of the sample, all SPS models yield super-solar metallicities, in many cases with $Z/Z_\odot>$1.5.
 This compares to $Z/Z_\odot \sim$1.2 for the stacked spectrum of a sample of QGs at $z\sim$1.6 \citep{Onodera+15}.